mtmosier/sf-i-voice-companion/import/README.md

 ### How do I get my voice pack to work with this companion?

 I assume you've already downloaded a release version of this companion and have extracted the files on your hard drive.
-I also assume you have the HCS Voice Pack(s) you want to use full installed.
+I also assume you have the HCS Voice Pack(s) you want to use fully installed.
 Look in the "sf-i-*voice-companion/import*" folder for a batch file named "*copyHCSVoiceFiles.cmd*".
 You will want to **edit** the file and make sure that the VoiceAttack Sounds directory is set up correctly.

 ![copyHCSVoiceFiles.cmd setup](../images/copyHCSVoiceFiles_config.png?raw=true)